 Coming up with the right affirmations can be daunting and can get tricky.
 That’s why I’ve come up with 132 Affirmations for Depression and Anxiety.
 And now you can get access to them by simply signing up.

 Therapy, medication and any of the other tools people use to deal can only take you so far.
 For most of us, they’re just another coping mechanism.
 They don’t get to the root of the problem and heal from the soul.
 Instead, you should enlist someone who will give you a personalized plan to overcome depression and anxiety based on your unique situation.
-Check out the training and then book a session with me!
+Check out what working 1:1 with me would be like by reading this.

 Now that you’ve learned about the best ways to deal with anxiety and depression and how affirmations can play a big part in overcoming these mental illnesses.
 You can use this list in your daily arsenal of mental illness fighting superpowers.
 Make sure you sign up now to get the full list!